 Out-of-home care is overnight care for children and young people under 18 who can’t live with their families due to a range of child safety concerns, including having lost their parents.

-Each night, about 1,100 Tasmanian children and young people are in care.
-That is about 1 in every 100 (1%) children under the age of 18 across the state.
+For each night in 2024, about 950 Tasmanian children and young people are in care.
+That is about 1 in every 120 (0.8%) child or young person under the age of 18 across the state.

-The Commissioner for Children and Young People is conducting their own motion investigation into the introduction of a new Out-of-Home Care case management model that has changed the allocation of Child Safety Officers for children and young people in care in Tasmania.
+Former Commissioner for Children and Young People Leanne McLean conducted an own motion investigation into the introduction of a new Out-of-Home Care case management model that changed the allocation of Child Safety Officers for children and young people in care in Tasmania.

 Complaints – Child Safety and Youth Justice Services – The Department for Education, Children and Young People Tasmania (decyp.tas.gov.au)